carbon-design-system/carbon/src/components/select/README.md

 #### Using Form Validation

-Bluemix Components provides HTML attributes and CSS to enable form validation for each input or control.
+Carbon Components provides HTML attributes and CSS to enable form validation for each input or control.

 For example, here's a __Select__ that provides a message if an option is not selected.